-Pelvic Floor Physical Therapy
+Pelvic Floor Physical Therapy in NYC

 What is Pelvic Floor Physical Therapy?

 Pelvic floor therapy can consist of both internal and external manual therapy including trigger point release, myofascial release, visceral manipulation, and soft tissue mobilization.
 Therapy can be enhanced by the following modalities: ultrasound, biofeedback, electrical stimulation, cold laser, and transcutaneous electrical nerve stimulation.
-Cynergy Physical Therapy has private treatment rooms to provide a safe, healing, and comfortable environment.
+Cynergy Physical Therapy in NYC has private treatment rooms to provide a safe, healing, and comfortable environment.
 Our therapists are adept at working with patients who may have experienced trauma relating to pelvic floor dysfunction and are sensitive to meeting a patient’s unique needs.

 Pelvic Floor Dysfunction & Conditions